JoydeepMallick/CT_COE_program/Week 15 26.8.24 to 31.8.24/notes.md

 3. **All-Purpose compute**: Provisioned compute used to analyze data in notebooks.
 You can create, terminate, and restart this compute using the UI, CLI, or REST API.

 4. **Job compute**: Provisioned compute used to run automated jobs.
 The Azure Databricks job scheduler automatically creates a job compute whenever a job is configured to run on new compute.
 The compute terminates when the job is complete.
 You cannot restart a job compute.

+5. **Instance pools**: Compute with idle, ready-to-use instances, used to reduce start and autoscaling times.
+You can create this compute using the UI, CLI, or REST API.

+6. **Serverless SQL warehouses**: On-demand elastic compute used to run SQL commands on data objects in the SQL editor or interactive notebooks.
+You can create SQL warehouses using the UI, CLI, or REST API.

+7. **Classic SQL warehouses**: Used to run SQL commands on data objects in the SQL editor or interactive notebooks.
+You can create SQL warehouses using the UI, CLI, or REST API.

+## Databricks Runtime
+Databricks Runtime is the **set of core components that run on your compute**.
+The Databricks Runtime is a configurable setting in all-purpose of jobs compute but autoselected in SQL warehouses.

+Each Databricks Runtime version includes updates that improve the usability, performance, and security of big data analytics.
+The Databricks Runtime on your compute adds many features, including:

+* Delta Lake, a next-generation storage layer built on top of Apache Spark that provides ACID transactions, optimized layouts and indexes, and execution engine improvements for building data pipelines.
+* Installed Java, Scala, Python, and R libraries.
+* Ubuntu and its accompanying system libraries.
+* GPU libraries for GPU-enabled clusters.
+* Azure Databricks services that integrate with other components of the platform, such as notebooks, jobs, and cluster management.

+## Runtime versioning
+Databricks Runtime versions are released on a regular basis:

+- Long Term Support versions are represented by an **LTS qualifier** (for example, 3.5 LTS).
+For each major release, we declare a “canonical” feature version, for which we provide three full years of support.
+- Major versions are represented by an increment to the version number that precedes the decimal point (the jump from 3.5 to 4.0, for example).
+They are released when there are major changes, some of which may not be backwards-compatible.
+- Feature versions are represented by an increment to the version number that follows the decimal point (the jump from 3.4 to 3.5, for example).
+Each major release includes multiple feature releases.
+Feature releases are always backward compatible with previous releases within their major release.

 # Notebooks